 California Quail Identification

-These plump, chicken-like birds are easily recognized as quail by their overall jizz and body shape, but birders must look closely to note the specific field marks that properly identify California quail.
+These plump, chicken-like birds are easily recognized as quail by their overall jizz and plump body shape, but birders must look closely to note the specific field marks that properly identify California quail.
 Males have a white stripe above the eye and a white U-shaped curve around the black throat.
 A dark brown cap contrasts with their pale forehead, and back of the neck is speckled with white and shows a scaly appearance.
 The chest is plain blue-gray, while the abdomen is yellow with heavy scaling and a low rust patch.
 The flanks and lower abdomen have short white streaks.
-The black, knobby plume on the top of the head is actually several feathers that will bob and wiggle as the bird moves.
+The black, knobby plume on the top of the head is actually several feathers that bob and wiggle as the bird moves.

 Females are paler gray overall with white scaling on the abdomen and a much shorter, less distinct plume on the head.
 Females have the same scaling, speckling, and streaks as their male counterparts, but lack the black throat, brown cap, and more colorful belly.